Green Driver State Incentives in California

 Green CAV Decals:

-If your vehicle meets the requirements of either of the following, and you are among the first 85,000 applicants, you'll receive a green CAV decal:
+If your vehicle meets the requirements of either of the following, you'll receive a green CAV decal:

 - California's Enhanced Advanced Technology Partial Zero Emission Vehicle (Enhanced AR PZEV).